RiccardoGM/AttacksOnOnlineLearners/README.md

 - **Synthetic data experiments**

-  	The implementation of the experiments using synthetic data, including the clairvoyant and reinforcement learning attacks, will be available soon.
+  	The implementation of the experiments using synthetic data, including the clairvoyant and reinforcement learning attacks, will be uploaded soon.
+Currently available: greedy attacks on linear regression.